-Neequaye Dreph is a former KS3 secondary school Art Teacher, and holds a PGDE, post 16 teaching qualification.
+Neequaye Dreph is a university lecturer and former KS3 secondary school Art Teacher, and holds a PGDE, post 16 teaching qualification.
 He has comprehensive subject knowledge and Is passionate about bringing real life experience into the learning environment.
 He prides myself on his ability to engage, enthuse and motivate learners.

 Dreph has delivered art programs in schools and for the youth service, prison service, youth justice and pupil referral units around the country.
 He has experience working in SEND and PRU establishments and with young people with mental health difficulties or with medical problems.
-The young people He has worked with were from all walks of life and often were those considered to be hard to reach.
-Projects often focused around issues of health, citizenship and community agendas, relating to the Every Child Matters program.
+The young people he has worked with were from all walks of life and often were those considered to be hard to reach.
+Projects often focused around issues of health, citizenship and community agendas.

 Black Blossoms & Shades of Noir Artist Conference for UAL Students and Black Blossoms Artists embarking on their professional futures in the creative and cultural sectors.
 University of Arts London

 It was an honour to return to my former uni as a visiting lecturer after 21 years.
 I wouldn’t say that I was the most engaged student but I am forever grateful to one of my lecturers Jackie Batey, who encouraged me to focus on my faces and later bought some pieces from my degree show.
 I’m happy that I had the opportunity to let her know just how inspiring that was to me and also to share my journey so far.
 Thanks to Jackie, Ros, Nicola and all the students for receiving me so warmly.

 I was recently invited by Tate to be one of five mentors to mentor five emerging artists.
 The five artists were tasked with creating large-scale outdoor artworks around the Bankside neighbourhood to help the public reconnect with art, galleries and each other.